-From 1 July 2013 Victorian councils will be required to pay a $396.9 million shortfall to the Local Authorities Superannuation Fund Defined Benefit Plan following an actuary review by the scheme’s trustee Vision Super.
+From 1 July 2013 Victorian councils were required to pay a $396.9 million shortfall to the Local Authorities Superannuation Fund Defined Benefit Plan following an actuary review by the scheme’s trustee Vision Super.

-The MAV is currently working on payment options to assist councils pay off contributions over 15 years.
-We are also holding discussions with the Department of Treasury and Finance in the hope of securing an agreement for councils to access the Treasury Corporation of Victoria borrowing facilities.
+The MAV worked on payment options to assist councils pay off contributions over 15 years.
+We also held discussions with the Department of Treasury and Finance in the hope of securing an agreement for councils to access the Treasury Corporation of Victoria borrowing facilities.

 However, the MAV neither owns nor operates Vision Super.
 It’s a regulated industry fund and we have two representatives (currently Rob Spence and Cr Geoff Lake) on its eight-member Board.